echoNad3/balta_data_architect_task/README.md

 - Clarify dbt SQL syntax and concepts of *silver* and *gold* layers.
 - Suggest improvements for Python scripts and help debug issues.
 - Give feedback on how to structure relationships in Power BI tables.
-- Profread grammar and add formatting to this README.
+- Profread grammar and add better phrasing and formatting to this README.

 All outputs from the models were treated as drafts or suggestions — I revised, corrected, and implemented the final solution myself, as LLMs are known to make mistakes and miss important details.